Miriam O'Reilly: Journalism and broadcasting career

 She applied for newspaper apprenticeships while working several jobs, including work on the children's television programme Tiswas.
 She then worked for the BBC on the Radio 4 programmes Farming Today, Costing the Earth and Woman's Hour.
 She also worked as a television presenter on Countryfile until 2009.
 During her time at the BBC, O'Reilly won the Foreign Press, Royal Television Society and British Environment Media awards.
 O'Reilly was also well known as a co-presenter on the BBC's Midlands Today programme, alongside longtime regulars Kay Alexander and Sue Beardsmore.

 After she was dropped from Countryfile in 2009, she successfully sued the BBC for age discrimination, saying at the start of her court case that she could no longer watch the programme after being axed from it, as it was too emotionally painful.
-During the hearing, former BBC One Controller Jay Hunt (ten years O'Reilly's junior) was called as a witness, who O'Reilly accused of ageism, sexism and that she "hated women."
+During the hearing, former BBC One Controller Jay Hunt (ten years O'Reilly's junior) was called as a witness, with O'Reilly accusing her of ageism and sexism, and claiming that she "hated women."
 In January 2011, the day after Hunt began working at Channel 4, O'Reilly's claims for age discrimination and victimisation were upheld.

-In February 2011 O'Reilly presented a show about ageism on ITV1 called Too Old For TV?, as part of the Tonight television series.
+In February 2011, O'Reilly presented a show about ageism on ITV1 called Too Old For TV?, as part of the Tonight television series.
 In March 2011, as part of its coverage of International Women's Day, The Guardian newspaper included O'Reilly in its list of the "Top 100 Most Inspirational Women" in the world saying, "The landmark judgement will change the way the BBC, and inevitably other broadcasters, operate."
 Some time after the case, O'Reilly spoke about how dozens of older BBC women presenters had their careers saved as a result of her legal action.
 O'Reilly was also included in an exhibition at BBC Television Centre of women who had made a significant contribution towards equality at the Corporation since its formation in 1922.